iiamvk/Advance-Calculator/README.md

 # Advance-Calculator
- This is calculator android apk.this appn are used to perform high level mathematical operations .
+ This is calculator android apk.this app are used to perform high level mathematical operations .